 Meet the Festival Team

 SFL is run by a group of people who love all things literary and wanted to establish something book-oriented for the town.
-We managed to do just that and are now in the process of building on the success of SFL 2016 and planning is well underway for SFL 2017.
+We managed to do just that and are now looking forward to our 6th Festival which is taking place over the weekend of 26th - 28th November this year.

 Here are some of the people who are making this happen…

 Jonathan Coe – Patron of Shrewsbury Festival of Literature

 Jonathan was born in Birmingham and spent many happy childhood holidays in Shropshire.
 He tells us that he is looking forward to returning to Shrewsbury for the festival in November.

 His first surviving story, a detective thriller called The Castle of Mystery, was written when he was eight and the first few pages of this appear in What a Carve Up.
 His novels include The Rotters Club, The Accidental Woman, A Touch of Love, The Dwarves of Death, What a Carve Up! and the Shropshire-based The Rain Before it Falls.
 His latest novel is Number 11 which was published in 2015.